-2018 World Cup Betting Offers, Free Bets, Odds and Betting Tips
+2018 World Cup Betting Offers, Free Bets, Enhanced Odds and Tips

-The 2018 football World Cup in Russia promises to be a spectacular event.
-The best football betting sites around are sure to be offering some amazing offers, from enhanced odds to improved free bets and money back deals and even the chance to win £1,000,000 at BetVictor!
+The 2018 World Cup in Russia promises to be a spectacular event.
+The best football betting sites have some amazing betting offers and promotions, from enhanced odds to improved free bets and money back deals and even the chance to win £1,000,000 at BetVictor!

 We’ll have all the best World Cup betting offers right here, as well as some cracking betting tips.
 We’ve also got a World Cup betting overview, as well as some tournament history and trivia.

-All the best offers will be listed here as they are released.
+All the best welcome offers will be listed here as they are released.

 - WILLIAM HILL Bet £10, Get £30 in Free Bets – New William Hill online customers only.
 Min. unit stake of £10/€10 at odds of 1/2 or greater.
 Only the “win” part from EW bets will count.
 Free bet terms, payment method & country restrictions apply.
 Free bets credited as 3 x £10/€10.
 Free bet stakes are not returned as part of the settlement of successful free bets.
 All Free Bets must be wagered within 30 days.